-We ignore the value of your property for the first 12 weeks of your stay in the care home.
+If your stay in a residential care home is on a permanent basis we ignore the value of your property for the first 12 weeks of your stay in the care home.
 This is to give you time to plan for your future needs.
-If during this time you decide you either do not wish to sell the property at the present time or you are arranging to sell, we can enter into a deferred payment agreement with you, this will depend on if you meet the criteria set out in the Deferred Payment Agreement Policy.
+If during this time you decide you either do not wish to sell the property at the present time or you are arranging to sell, we can enter into a deferred payment agreement with you but this will depend on if you meet the criteria set out in the Deferred Payment Agreement Policy.
 This is like a loan which enables you to meet the cost of your care home and any money paid by the council is paid back once you sell the property or leave the care home.
-You will be contacted by a Member of the Financial Assessment & Charging Team to discuss this in more detail.
+You will be contacted by a member of the Financial Assessment & Charging Team to discuss this in more detail.